davidebbo/davidebbo.github.io/_posts/2015-01-18-azure-resource-manager-client.markdown

 ## A few notes before we start

 At this point, ARMClient is not an official Microsoft tool.
 It is an OSS Project written primarily by [suwatch](https://github.com/suwatch).
-You can find it on https://github.com/projectkudu/ARMClient.
-We are releasing it because we think it can be useful others.
+You can find it on [https://github.com/projectkudu/ARMClient](https://github.com/projectkudu/ARMClient).
+We are releasing it because we think it can be useful to others.
 Based on the feedback, we'll see what direction we will take with it.

 Also, note that this post is primarily about the ARMClient tool, and is not meant to be a general tutorial for the ARM API.
 You can check out the [REST API Reference](http://msdn.microsoft.com/en-us/library/azure/dn790568.aspx) to learn about some of the concepts.
 You can also find lots of examples on the [ARMClient wiki](https://github.com/projectkudu/ARMClient/wiki).